altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "That's how it is!
 A goddess!"<br/>

-Altina shrunk with embarrassment.
+Altina shrunk with embarrassment.<br/>

-Regis empathized with her.
+Regis empathized with her.<br/>

 Although the territory of Beilschmidt wouldn't disappear, the scale was beyond regiment level.
-Calling it the Marie Quatre army was more appropriate.
+Calling it the Marie Quatre army was more appropriate.<br/>

 "Isn't that great?"<br/>

-The door was knocked at this moment.
+The door was knocked at this moment.<br/>

 Because these were passages dug through boulders, the sound of knocking was louder than Fort Sierck